santig/crystal/README.md

 ### Background

-At [weheartit.com](http://weheartit.com) we try to automatize as many repetitive task as possible.
+At [weheartit.com](http://weheartit.com) we try to automatize as many repetitive tasks as possible.
 That's how we started to build Crystal, it acts as a control tower between the different services we use.

 #### Real case scenarios: